dcnguyen060899/weather/README.md

 # Seattle vs. Atlanta: Which city 'rains more' intensely vs more frequently (2018 - 2022)

 ## Project Overview:
 This project analyzes and compares precipitation patterns between Seattle and Atlanta, challenging common precipitations nuance of rainfall pattern in these cities.
-Using five years of daily precipitation data from a single station, we uncovered distinct rainfall characterisitics that provide practical insights for residents and visitor, general audience who plans to visit these cities.
+Using five years of daily precipitation data from a single station, we uncovered distinct rainfall characteristics that provide practical insights for residents and visitor, general audience who plans to visit these cities.

 ## Data
 Data Sourced from the National Centers for Environment Information (NCEI):